akshayasadhula/SIZZLE_RecipeBook/README.md

 ### 4. Run
 - Open `Home.html` with **Live Server** in VS Code
-- Or just open the file directly in your browser
+- Or open directly in your browser

 ---